-The Rev. Ben Robertson preaches a sermon for 3 Easter at the Chapel of the Cross.
+The Rev. Ben Robertson preaches a sermon for the Feast of the Cross at the Chapel of the Cross.

 From the Blog